genworks/gendl/README.md

 ### Alternative Geometry Kernels

-If you have a different favorite solid modeling kernel (e.g. OpenCascade, Parasolid, Geometros sgCore), then an interesting project would be to interface the existing Surface package to that kernel, by implementing the methods in surf/source/methods.lisp.
+If you have a different favorite solid modeling kernel, then an interesting project would be to interface the existing Surface package to that kernel, by implementing the methods in surf/source/methods.lisp.

 The Surface (`:surf`) package (in the `surf/` folder) contains all the high-level Surface and Solid modeling primitives currently implemented